patrick528300/DetectingFilms/README.md

    blix(use bleach + fixer), water washing and stabilizing (use stabilizer, optional).
 Improper chemical processing such as uneven development, fading liquid effect, and incomplete reaction can destroy the content of films, making them unable to rea.
 Improper chemical processing directly leads to large blank areas on films, artifacts, residual blank spots, color patches, accidental imprints, et al.
 3. **Improper storage**.
+Holes can be on films.
 Long term storage could lead to color fading.
 Recoiling films could lead to dye removal as well.

 To detect whether a negative film is readable in a short time, I developed and train a ResNet 18 model.
 I marked the films 1 if the film is normal or 0 otherwise.
 The pipeline and the structure of the model will be discussed later.

-Here are some examples for normal images:
+## Examples of the films from the dataset

+![Otay Mesa Border] (images/otay_mesa.jpeg)